Upcoming Trips and Events

 |Posted on March 22, 2015 at 12:10 AM|

-This trip is great for beginners and children ages 5 and up.
+This trip is for adults and for children ages 7 and up.

 FOR MORE INFORMATION, OR TO REGISTER FOR THIS WONDERFUL TRIP, e-MAIL [email protected] OR CALL ME AT 610-209-0758.

-We recommend this trip for adults and for children ages 10 and up.
+This trip is for adults and for children ages 5 and up.

 FOR MORE INFORMATION, OR TO REGISTER FOR THIS SPECTACULAR TRIP, e-MAIL [email protected] OR CALL ME AT 610-209-0758.

-Children ages 7 through 17 will have the opportunity to collect fossils and learn about paleontology and stratigraphy with paleontologists at historic Stratford Hall Plantation in Virginia.
+Children ages 7 through 17 will have the opportunity to collect fossils and learn about paleontology and stratgraphy with paleontologists at historic Stratford Hall Plantation in Virginia.

-We will be staying in the Stratford Hall Cheek and Astor Guest Houses, right on the beautiful plantation!
+We will be staying in the Stratford Hall Cheek and Astor Guest Houses, right on the beautiful Stratford Hall Plantation!
 These guest houses sleep 2 per room, and each room has its own bathroom.
 Stratford Hall will provide our meals.